tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 Our Apple Pay API allows your mobile app and online store to accept payment using Apple Watch, iPhone, iPad, or Safari.

-> Apple Pay is currently in Beta.
-Contact your account manager to apply for early access.

 ## Getting Started

 If this is your first time implementing our Payment API we recommend reviewing our [Payment API reference guides](https://dev.na.bambora.com/docs/references/merchant_API/v1-0-3/), to get familiar with Bambora's Payments API.

+You can find more about Bambora and Apple Pay on [Github](https://github.com/bambora/na-merchant-api-demo)

 ## Requirements

 ### Registering Your Apple Pay Merchant ID

-Before you accept Apple Pay, you'll need to [register a Merchant ID and download a Merchant Certificate (P12)](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html) with Apple.
+Before you accept Apple Pay with Bambora, you need to [register a Merchant ID and download a Merchant Certificate (P12)](https://developer.apple.com/library/content/ApplePay_Guide/Configuration.html) with Apple.

 ### Configure Your P12

-To enable Apple Pay on your account, you'll set a password for your P12 using Keychain Access.
+To enable Apple Pay on your Merchant Account, you'll set a password for your P12 using Keychain Access.

 1. Under the Category menu, select **Certificates**.
 2. Find and right-click your *Merchant ID* certificate.
 Select **Export**.